MCOTV950E4MO-BK - Oven MIDEA - Free user manual and instructions

 Important Instructions For Environment

-Compliance with the WEEE Directive and Disposing of the Waster Product:
+Compliance with the WEEE Directive and Disposing of the Waste Product:

 This product complies with EU WEEE Directive (2012/19/EU).
-This product be ars a classification symbol for waster electrical and electronic equipment (WEEE).
+This product bears a classification symbol for waste electrical and electronic equipment (WEEE).

-This symbol indicates that this product shall not be disposed with other household wastes at the end of its service life.
-Used device must be returned to official collection point for recycling of electrical electronic devices.
-To find these collection systems please contact to your local authorities or retailer where the product was purchased.
-Each household performs important role in recovering and recycling of old appliance.
-Appropriate disposal of used appliance helps prevent potential negative consequences for the environment and human health.
+This symbol indicates that this product shall not be disposed of with other household wastes at the end of its service life.
+Used device must be returned to an official collection point for recycling of electrical and electronic devices.
+To find these collection systems, please contact your local authorities or the retailer where the product was purchased.
+Each household performs an important role in recovering and recycling old appliances.
+Appropriate disposal of used appliances helps prevent potential negative consequences for the environment and human health.

 The product you have purchased complies with EU RoHS Directive (2011/65/EU).
 It does not contain harmful and prohibited materials specified in the Directive.